mbrandonw/mbrandonw.github.io/_drafts/natural-numbers.markdown

 ---
 layout:     post
-title:  "Creating the natural numbers from first principles "
+title:      "Creating the natural numbers from first principles"
 date:       2015-01-01
 categories: swift math
+summary:    "Learn how to construct the natural numbers from first principles in Swift."
 ---

 > “God made the natural numbers; all else is the work of man.”